- Deadline for funding applications for the 2023-24 academic year is March 3, 2023

 - Assistantships, internships, and scholarships are awarded for one academic year only, beginning in the Fall Semester

 - All awards are subject to the availability of funding.
 Not all positions or scholarships will necessarily be offered every year.

-- Via the same application portal, in the section labelled "Other," submit a letter of application for funding (separate from your personal statement) in which you indicate the funding source(s) for which you would like to be considered and why you would be a good fit for the position(s) indicated.
-This letter should be addressed to the Director of Graduate Studies for the History Department.
+- In your statement of purpose, be sure to indicate the funding source(s) for which you would like to be considered and why you would be a good fit for the position(s) or scholarship(s) indicated.

 - Request a third letter of recommendation (in addition to the two required for the basic application for admission) from a source (professor, academic mentor, etc.) who can speak to your potential for success in advanced studies and research in history.